User Information Service Extension

 Referencing user attributes

 User attributes returned by the User Information Service can be Strings, booleans, numbers, or arrays of these.
 When referencing attributes in query expressions you need to respect the type of the attributes.
-The following table shows how to use attributes of different types:
+For example, references to string attributes in comparisons must be enclosed in single quotes.

 Type Example